buzzqw/TUS/OBSS/OBSSv2-eng.md

 Any dynamic and not *fixed* attack bonuses, e.g., +1d6, apply only to the first Attack Roll and not to the calculation of the bonus for determining the number of multiple attacks.
 In the example, the Attack Roll becomes 4d6+12, 3d6+7, and then 3d6+2.

 The player can declare to make attacks on different targets.
 Each attack can be interspersed with a Movement Action, provided there are enough Actions available.

-### Optional - Multiple Attacks Variant

-At the very lowest levels, it can be *frustrating* to be able to make only one attack and not know what to do with the other two Actions.
-Obviously, the first suggestion might be to move, try to flank with a companion, go on the defensive, or retrieve an item.

-This variant allows even those with an Attack Roll bonus of less than 6 to make 2 attacks, spending 2 Actions and taking a -4 penalty to each Attack Roll.

 ## Thrown Weapons